santisq/PSCompression/docs/ConvertTo-GzipString.md

 # ConvertTo-GzipString

 ## SYNOPSIS

-Creates a Base64 encoded Gzip compressed string from a specified input string or strings.
+Creates a Base64 Gzip compressed string from a specified input string or strings.

 ## SYNTAX